 The cover floats on the water and traps heat using small bubbles filled with air.
 These bubbles act like magnifying lenses, capturing and retaining the sun’s rays.
 The cover also insulates the pool, reducing heat loss.

-Cost Breakdown and Environmental Impact
+Start with a Free Quote ➔Cost Breakdown and Environmental Impact

 Heating a plunge pool involves both initial installation and ongoing operational costs.
 Here’s a clear breakdown of these costs along with their environmental implications.